 Exam Preparation: Doing your homework is very important to preparing for the exams.
 And, the quizzes will also be an important part of helping you prepare for the exams.
 But to provide further help, I will be posting both a study guide on Sakai.
 In addition to this, I'll spend some time reviewing, in-class, before the exam.
-And I will also hold a review session outside of class for those who would like extra review.

-Note: If you miss a quiz, you will not be able to make it up unless you have an appropriate excuse for your absence and the relevant documentation (see Section VII below).
+Note: If you miss a quiz, you will not be able to make it up unless you have an appropriate excuse for your absence and the relevant documentation (see Section VIII below).